Raimel Tapia Player Props: Brewers vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have the 11th-ranked team ERA across all MLB pitching staffs (4.01).
+- The Cubs' 4.00 team ERA ranks 11th among all league pitching staffs.

-- The Cubs surrender the first-fewest home runs in baseball (80 total, one per game).
+- The Cubs give up the first-fewest home runs in baseball (81 total, one per game).

-- Steele (9-2 with a 2.43 ERA and 76 strikeouts in 85 1/3 innings pitched) goes for his 10th win when he makes the start for the Cubs, his 16th of the season.
+- The Cubs will send Stroman (9-6) to the mound for his 19th start of the season as he aims for his 10th victory.
+He is 9-6 with a 2.76 ERA and 92 strikeouts in 107 2/3 innings pitched.

-- The lefty's most recent appearance was on Friday against the Cleveland Guardians, when he tossed 6 1/3 scoreless innings while allowing three hits.
+- The righty last pitched on Saturday against the Cleveland Guardians, when he went 5 2/3 innings, allowing five earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.